wofsauge/IsaacDocs/docs/faq/faq.md

 StageAPI.AddBossToBaseFloorPool({BossID = "High Amon", AlwaysReplaceSubtype = 83, OnlyReplaceSubtype = 83}, LevelStage.STAGE2_1, StageType.STAGETYPE_REPENTANCE_B)
 ```

+### How do I make my custom character start with a smelted / gulped trinket? {: .subHeader}

+You cannot do this via editing the XML file.
+Thus, you must accomplish this via Lua or TypeScript code.

 ### How do I know when a player has picked up a collectible item? {: .subHeader}

 There is no vanilla callback for this.
 As a workaround, you can check `EntityPlayer.IsItemQueueEmpty()` on every PostUpdate frame, and then check `EntityPlayer.QueuedItem` when it is not empty.
 Obviously, this will not work for items that never get queued.